 Purpose: The purpose of this study is to evaluate the safety and effectiveness of different therapeutic HIV vaccines (HIVARNA01.3 with and without MVA-vectored vaccine boosts or HIVACAR01), each in combination with the broadly neutralizing (bNAb) 10-1074 and romidepsin.
-Researchers will assess whether these combinations can control participants’ viral load levels during a planned break from ART.14
+Researchers will assess whether these combinations can control participants’ viral load levels during a structured treatment interruption of ART.14

 Study Names: ROADMAP; NCT02850016

 Locations: Denmark, Germany, United States

-Purpose: The purpose of this study is to compare the effectiveness of romidepsin plus the investigational drug 3BNC117 to the effectiveness of romidepsin administered alone in controlling viral load during a treatment interruption.9,15
+Purpose: The purpose of this study was to compare the effectiveness of romidepsin plus the investigational drug 3BNC117 to the effectiveness of romidepsin administered alone in controlling viral load during a structured treatment interruption of ART.9,15

 Study Names: BIOSKILL; EudraCT 2015-003186-28